How to Cook a Turkey: Best Whole Turkey Recipe

-This hub will discuss a step by step method to cook a turkey.
+This hub will discuss a step by step method to cook a whole turkey.
 This recipe for how to cook a whole turkey is not too challenging and the results are very tasty.

 For moist and delicious turkey, you will even be using butter.
 Please read on to learn more.: